zacharesmer/imac_g3_ivad_board_init/guide.md

-# Determine compatibility
+# Compatibility

-This project works on slot-loading iMac G3s.
+This project should work on slot-loading iMac G3s.
 The earlier tray-loading models have a different video connector, and there is a different (simpler) process to use one of those as a monitor.

 This guide is for installing 3 circuit boards, and using an Arduino (ATmega 328) so the iMac can be used as a monitor for any VGA output.
-If you want to install a raspberry pi or other computer in the iMac, there are other more relevant resources in the repository.
+If you want to install a raspberry pi in the iMac, it is not necessary to use the Arduino.
+There are other resources in this repository showing how to set that up.

 # Ordering parts

 ## Printed Circuit Boards (PCBs)

 To order PCBs, upload a zip file of the design (in Gerber format) to the PCB manufacturer of your choice.
 There are many options, such as JLC PCB, OSH Park, and PCBWay.
-These zip files ready to upload:
+These zip files are ready to upload:

 [J20 board gerbers zip](https://github.com/qbancoffee/imac_g3_ivad_board_init/blob/master/schematics_and_pcbs/imac_g3_333mhz_slot_loading_J20_adapter_board/gerbers/imac_g3_333mhz_slot_loading_J20_adapter_board.zip)

 [J22 board gerbers zip](https://github.com/qbancoffee/imac_g3_ivad_board_init/blob/master/schematics_and_pcbs/imac_g3_slot_loading_J22_adapter_board/gerber/imac_g3_slot_loading_J22_adapter_board.zip)

 [Down converter board gerbers zip](https://github.com/qbancoffee/imac_g3_ivad_board_init/blob/master/schematics_and_pcbs/imac_g3_down_converter_board_adapter/gerber/imac_g3_down_converter_board_adapter.zip)

 Since the design uses large through-hole parts, paying to have the board manufactured would likely be more expensive than it's worth.
-Fortunately, for that same reason, it is a straightforward soldering project, even for a beginner.
+Fortunately, for that same reason, it is a straightforward soldering project for any skill level.

 Also note that the J20 board has undergone a major revision, so there are two versions of it in pictures.
 The newer version has only one ATmega chip and the VGA port is at an angle.